 Education, licensing and certification

 Medical laboratory technologists need a minimum of an associate’s degree in clinical laboratory science to practice.

-Some states also require a license, and that means you must graduate from an accredited program, like the one at Concorde.
+Some states also require a license, and that means you must graduate from a institutionally accredited program, like the one at Concorde.

-Graduating from an accredited program also helps you qualify for national certification, which might be required or preferred by many employers.
+Graduating from a institutionally accredited program also helps you qualify for national certification, which might be required or preferred by many employers.
 Certifications are available in both general and specialty laboratory sciences.

 Concorde’s accelerated program means you could be starting your new career in as few as 20 months.
 Our state-of-the-art labs and simulation training offer excellent opportunities to learn the necessary skills under the supervision of qualified instructors.